Update existing cluster to new Kubernetes version - Amazon EKS

 • If you are using Amazon EKS add-ons, select Clusters in the Amazon EKS console, then select the name of the cluster that you updated in the left navigation pane.
 Notifications appear in the console.
 They inform you that a new version is available for each add-on that has an available update.
 To update an add-on, select the Add-ons tab.
 In one of the boxes for an add-on that has an update available, select Update now, select an available version, and then select Update.

 • Alternately, you can use the Amazon CLI or eksctl to update add-ons.
-For more information, see Updating an add-on.
+For more information, see Update an Amazon EKS add-on.

 kubectl version --client